 Judge rules deputies used excessive force on pregnant woman

-BATON ROUGE (AP) - A Louisiana judge has awarded a family more than $41,000 after hearing testimony that sheriff's deputies used excessive force on a pregnant woman, shouted racial slurs and erased a cellphone video of the confrontation.
+BATON ROUGE, La.
+(AP) - A Louisiana judge has awarded a family more than $41,000 after hearing testimony that sheriff's deputies used excessive force on a pregnant woman, shouted racial slurs and erased a cellphone video of the confrontation.